Electronics by Air Freight to Turkey

 What IATA requirements apply to Electronics?

-Electronics falls under IATA category general.
-This determines the packaging, labeling, and documentation requirements.
-Aircargo.nl fully handles this for you in accordance with applicable IATA regulations.
+Electronics is classified under IATA category general.
+This determines packaging, labeling, and documentation requirements.
+Aircargo.nl fully manages this for you in compliance with the applicable IATA regulations.

 What does air freight of Electronics to Turkey cost?

 The price depends on weight, volume, any special handling, and the chosen carrier.
-Typical weight for Electronics ranges between 5 and 5000 kg.
-Request a non-binding quote β we usually respond within 4 hours.
+Electronics typically weighs between 5 and 5000 kg.
+Request a non-binding quote — we usually respond within 4 hours.

 How long does delivery to Turkey take?

-Which documents are needed for export of Electronics to Turkey?
+What documents are needed to export Electronics to Turkey?

 Can Aircargo.nl pick up Electronics from me?

-Request a specific quote for Electronics to Turkey.
-We reply on average within 4 hours.
+Get a specific quote for Electronics to Turkey.
+We typically respond within 4 hours.